-The cause and effect chart is one of the main and most popular tools for analyzing and solving quality problems in enterprises.
+The cause and effect chart is one of the main tools for solving quality problems in enterprises.
 Ishikawa diagram allows to identify the causes of actual or potential failures of various types of projects.
 It can be successfully used in industry, services, administration and project management.
 Cause-and-effect analysis was discovered by Professor Kaoru Ishikawa, a pioneer in quality management, in the 1960s.

 Usually, we start each qualitative analysis by defining the problem and looking for its causes.
 The simplicity and broad functionality of the Ishikawa chart makes it one of the first steps in problem analysis.